The New England Journal of Medicine July 16, 2015

 Population

-Women with HR+/HER2- advanced breast cancer who progressed on endocrine therapy
+Women with HR+/HER2- advanced breast cancer whose disease progressed while receiving endocrine therapy

 Comparator